OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 >
 > - Excel Custom functions run within a unique runtime that prioritizes execution of calculations, and therefore uses a slightly different programming model.
 For details, see [Custom functions architecture](../excel/custom-functions-architecture.md).

-For additional information the Office JavaScript APIs, see [Understanding the JavaScript API for Office](understanding-the-javascript-api-for-office.md).
+For additional information about the Office JavaScript APIs, see [Understanding the JavaScript API for Office](understanding-the-javascript-api-for-office.md).

 ### API requirement sets